 YouTube and Netflix Have First Class Citizen Support on Chromecast

-Google made Chromecast special when streaming YouTube and Netflix videos, which means that those videos directly goes on play to your Chromecast without loading from your computer then streaming to the device.
-If you have the Chromecast extension installed on your Chrome, when loading those specific website, there will be a special casting button on the corner that you can click to enable to stream the content directly to the TV via your Chromecast.
+Google made Chromecast special when streaming YouTube and Netflix videos, which means that those videos directly goes on the play to your Chromecast without loading from your computer then streaming to the device.
+If you have the Chromecast extension installed on your Chrome, when loading those specific websites, there will be a special casting button on the corner that you can click to enable to stream the content directly to the TV via your Chromecast.
 The best part?
 You don’t need to have your computer open the entire time while the movie is playing.

 Chromecast streaming via YouTube?
 Oh yes, seamlessly.
-By the way, do you know you can find full length HD movies on YouTube?
+By the way, do you know you can find full-length HD movies on YouTube?

 Chromecast Your Entire Desktop – The AirPlay Mirroring For Windows

 This is why Chromecast is even better than Apple TV, you can literally stream anything to the big TV through it.
 Click the drop-down arrow next to “Cast this tab to ..” you will see the option to cast the entire screen, your desktop, to the big TV via Chromecast.
-Note that, if you have dual monitor it will cast both screen in a reduced size to the TV.
+Note that, if you have dual monitor it will cast both screens in a reduced size to the TV.
 Hence, for the best performance and viewing experience, it would be better if you disable one of the monitors and only cast one at a time.

 Optimize Chromecast For Maximize Performance